6.13.1 Combined Words

 ELSE

-Although this works if foobar is only processed by the text interpreter, it does not work in other contexts (like ' or POSTPONE).
-E.g., ' foobar will produce an execution token for a state-smart word, not for the interpretation semantics of the original foobar; when you execute this execution token (directly with EXECUTE or indirectly through COMPILE,) in compile state, the result will not be what you expected (i.e., it will not perform foo bar).
+Although this works if s" is only processed by the text interpreter, it does not work in other contexts (like ' or POSTPONE).
+E.g., ' foobar will produce an execution token for a state-smart word, not for the interpretation semantics of the original foobar; when you execute this execution token (directly with EXECUTE or indirectly through COMPILE,) in compile state, the result will not be what you expected (i.e., it will not call int-s").
 State-smart words are a bad idea.
-Simply don’t write them20!
+Simply don’t write them23!
+Gforth provides better alternatives: interpret/compile: and set->comp for implementing combined words, and set-optimizer for implementing optimizations of words with default compilation semantics.

 Footnotes